Augustus31/Easy-Language-Keyboards/README.md

 2. There are no "dead" keys.
 You are free to use the ~, ^, `, and ' for other things.
 3. You type the letter first, and then turn it into a special character.
 This approach is more intuitive than typing a modifying symbol before the letter.
 4. The app can be easily enabled or disabled with the press of a button.

+Note: You need the Java Runtime Environment on your PC for this app to function.